gramaziokohler/radii_docs/docs/_build/html/_sources/tutorial/Quick_Guide/Setup/5_install_Technical_Prereq.rst

   - for Pointclouds we found a performance limit of 100 000 Points

   **Best practice:**
-  - in our design studio we found that smaller models such as 1:1 konstruction detail mockups in the path through mode worked best for the hardware.
+  - in our design studio we found that smaller models such as 1:1 konstruction detail mockups in the pass through mode worked best for the hardware.

 Server Storage and channels